dmcnally/blogger-dt/README.md

 - **Composable relationships**: Any recordable can potentially parent any other
 - **Consistent patterns**: State (`PublicationState`) and content (`Comment`) use identical relationship patterns

-The trade-off is that you lose compile-time type safety of `article.comments` returning only comments.
-Instead, you filter by `recordable_type` at the recording level.
+The trade-off is that you lose direct association semantics where `article.comments` returns Comment objects.
+Instead, you query through recordings and filter by `recordable_type` at the recording level.

 ## Recordable Immutability